 Task: Participants were tasked with acquiring images of a target scene with the goal of achieving a complete 3D reconstruction.
-Fig. 6 shows the target scene set up for participants to acquire.
-The scene is feature-rich but is geometrically complex, with challenges such as a thin barrier bisecting the scene that could result in reconstruction failure if the edges are insufficiently acquired.
+Fig. 6 shows the scene set up for participants to acquire.
+The individual surfaces of the scene are feature-rich and straightforward to reconstruct locally; however, the arrangement of the scene as a whole is geometrically complex, with challenges such as a thin barrier bisecting the scene that could result in reconstruction failure, or a need for the operator to return to the scene to acquire more images, if views that transition from one side of the scene to the other are insufficiently acquired.

 Prior to acquisition, participants were given a short tutorial about the principles of photogrammetry: how images are matched, and the importance of consistent distance to the scene, image overlap, and scene coverage.
-For each condition, participants were asked to acquire imagery while keeping approximately 0.5m from the scene (camera-to-scene distance) and with approximately 50% overlap.
+For each condition, participants were asked to acquire imagery while keeping approximately 0.5m from the scene (camerato-scene distance) and with approximately 50% overlap.
+Additionally, all participants were instructed to capture photos of all sides of the scene, including regions that transitioned from one side to another.
 Participants were not told the specific number of images they should take to achieve a good coverage of the scene, as this would require prior knowledge specific to the scene rather than general knowledge of photogrammetric principles.

-Conditions: Participants were randomly placed into one of two groups in a 2x2 counterbalanced design.
+Conditions: Participants were randomly placed into one of two groups in a within-group design using counterbalancing.
 All participants acquired the scene twice: one group acquired the scene first under the Control condition and second under the Experimental condition; the other group acquired imagery with the Experimental condition first and then the Control condition.